Measurable bounded cohomology of measured groupoids: Introduction

 The purpose of this paper is to set the foundations of a new cohomology theory in the framework of measured group theory, exploiting the powerful tools coming from bounded cohomology.
 The starting point of our investigation relies on the possibility to view both group actions and equivalence relations as particular instances of the more general definition of \emph{groupoid}.
 A groupoid is a small category where all the morphisms are invertible.
 More roughly, a groupoid $\calG$ can be viewed as a weakened version of a group, where only some pairs of elements are composable (see Definition \ref{def_groupoid}).
 Additionally the set of units, usually denoted by $\calG^{(0)}$, does not boil down only to the neutral element, but it may be larger and there exist canonical maps $s,t:\calG \rightarrow \calG^{(0)}$, called \emph{source} and \emph{target} (see Definitions \ref{def_groupoid} and \ref{def_units}).

 Any equivalence relation $\calR$ defined on a subset $X$ can be naturally endowed with a groupoid structure.
 In this case the set of units coincides with $X$ and the maps $s,t$ are the restrictions to $\calR$ of the projections on the factors for $X \times X$ (Example \ref{example_groupoid_relation}).
-Another crucial example is given by a locally compact group $G$ acting on a set $X$.
+Another crucial example is given by a group $G$ acting on a set $X$.
 In this case the product $G \times X$ admits a structure of groupoid whose space of units is $X$ (Example \ref{example_groupoids_action}).
 The source map is simply the projection on $X$, whereas the target map coincides with the action map.
 This groupoid is called \emph{semidirect product groupoid} and it is usually denoted by $G \ltimes X$.
 If we assume that $(X,\mu)$ is actually a Lebesgue $G$-space, to keep track of the dynamical information, one needs to introduce a measured structure on the associated semidirect groupoid.
 More generally, a \emph{measured groupoid} is a pair $(\calG,C)$, where $\calG$ is a Borel groupoid and $C$ is a measure class on $\calG$ containing a \emph{symmetric} and \emph{quasi-invariant} probability measure (Definition \ref{definition_measured_groupoid}).
-In the case of the semidirect groupoid $\calG=G \ltimes X$, we can simply choose the class of the product between the Haar measure on $G$ and $\mu$.
+In the case of the semidirect groupoid $\calG=G \ltimes X$ of a locally compact group $G$ acting in a measure preserving way, we can simply choose the class of the product between the Haar measure on $G$ and $\mu$.

 In the past decades, several cohomology theories of (measured) groupoids have been introduced.
 We already mentioned the cohomology theory of countable standard relations defined by Feldman and Moore \cite{feldman:moore}.
 Before that, Westman \cite{westman69} exploited the measured structure to introduce a cohomology theory via the resolution of measurable functions on fiber products of the starting groupoid.
 Anantharaman-Delaroche \cite{delaroche05} studied Westman's cohomology and obtained a vanishing result in degree one for measured groupoids with property $(T)$.
-Kida \cite{kida} showed that Westman's cohomology vanishes for treeable $\mathrm{II}_1$-relation when the cohomological degree is greater than or equal to $2$.
+Kida \cite{kida} showed that Westman's cohomology vanishes for countable ergodic probability measure preserving treeable relations when the cohomological degree is greater than or equal to $2$.